marcusbirkeland/EmissionVis-VR/README.md

 7. When asked to install modules select "Android Build Support", "OpenJDK" and "Android SDK & NDK Tools".
 Press continue, agree to the following terms and click "Install"

-8. Note that the project does not work yet, becasue it relies on an external package that needs to be installed first.
+8. Note that the project does not work yet, because it relies on an external package that needs to be installed first.
 Please follow the steps listed below.